lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Identical authentication credentials need to be established in both endpoints to accomplish item 1 above (see {{auth-cred}}) but for many settings it is not necessary to transport the authentication credential over constrained links.
 It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_x coincides with the authentication credential CRED_x in case it is transported, or else contains a reference to the authentication credential to facilitate its retrieval (see {{id_cred}}).

 The choice of authentication credential also depends on the trust model.
 For example, a certificate or CWT may rely on a trusted third party, whereas a UCCS may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
-A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT, but has smaller size.
+A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT but has smaller size.

 More details are provided in the following subsections.